KhronosGroup/glTF/extensions/Khronos/KHR_glsl_multi_view/README.md

-The view-projection and view-projection-inverse matrices are not pre-multiplied and provided in the uniform buffer because multiplying the matrices separately in the vertex shader results in noticeably better precision as described by Paul Upchurch, Mathieu Desbrun in "Tightening the Precision of Perspective Rendering".
+The view-projection and view-projection-inverse matrices are not pre-multiplied and provided in the uniform buffer because multiplying the matrices separately in the vertex shader results in noticeably better precision as described by Paul Upchurch, Mathieu Desbrun in [Tightening the Precision of Perspective Rendering](#references).

-## Multi-View Fragment Shader Requirements
+## Fragment Shader Requirements

 The `#version` keyword is used to specify the shader version.
 To specify a version GLSL 1.4 OpenGL shader, the following is added at the top of the shader.